 Michigan is blessed with more than 11,000 inland lakes and each provides unique recreational, scenic and environmental benefits.
 These inland lakes are complex ecosystems and are often negatively impacted by both the people that live near them as well as the water that drains into them.
 Frequently, local communities struggle to protect and manage inland lakes in a way that incorporates the best available knowledge and resources.
 Concerned citizens, decision makers, local leaders, resource professionals and lakefront property owners can learn about inland lake management and protection by enrolling in the MSU Extension Introduction to Lakes online course.

-Introduction to Lakes is a six-week online course specially designed for citizens and professionals alike that are interested in learning about inland lakes.
+Introduction to Lakes is a six-week online course specially designed for lake users, lakefront property owners, and lake managers interested in learning about inland lakes.
 From the comfort of home or office, participants have 24/7 access to six online units complete with closed captioned video lectures, interactive activities, additional resources, discussion forums, quizzes and live chat sessions with classmates and Michigan State University Extension experts.
 Through this convenient format, participants increase their knowledge and understanding of the following topics:

 - Lake ecology